 A stream is a community of learning with space for story-telling, worship, prayer and pastoral care for one another.
-Each stream runs for three mornings on Sunday, Monday and Tuesday ending with a short presentation to the full gathering of Assembly on Tuesday morning.
+Each stream runs for three mornings on Wednesday, Thursday and Friday.

 You may attend one stream over three days.

-Lunch is included in the price and when you enrol you may also order evening meals for $25 each.
+Lunch is included in the price and when you enrol you may also include meals and accommodation.

 You may also register to attend any of the Workshops for FREE in the afternoons.

 Streams are confirmed when five or more people have registered for a particular stream (scroll down to see progress so far).